The Quantum Disciple

 John 14:10

-3.3 The Defense
+3.3 The answer

-4.0 THE ARGUMENT FROM COMPLEXITY
+4. THE ARGUMENT FROM COMPLEXITY

-4.1 The Illusion of Simplicity
+4.1 The illusion of simplicity

-4.3 The Limits of Intuition
+4.3 The limits of intuition

 The complexity of the Trinity is not a bug; it is a feature of a Reality that is higher than our own.

-5.1 The Solitary God Problem
+5.1 The solitary God problem

-5.2 The Trinitarian Solution
+5.2 The Trinitarian answer

 If God is a Trinity—three Persons sharing one Divine Essence—then God has eternally existed as relational love within the one divine life.